Sogolsa/myFlix-client/README.md

 ## Installations:

 1. initialized npm with npm init
-2. installed the parcel globally: npm install -g parcel
+2. installed the parcel globally: `npm install -g parcel`
-3. installed the react and react-dom dependencies: npm install --save react react-dom installed the prop-type dependency:
+3. installed the react and react-dom dependencies: `npm install --save react react-dom` installed the prop-type dependency:
    It allows you to specify the types that the components should expect for its props.
 This helps in catching bugs related to incorrect prop types early in development.
-4. Install bootstrap and react-bootstrap: npm install react-bootstrap bootstrap
+4. Install bootstrap and react-bootstrap: `npm install react-bootstrap bootstrap`
-5. Install react-router and react-router-dom: npm install react-router react-router-dom --save
+5. Install react-router and react-router-dom: `npm install react-router react-router-dom --save`
-6. Install parcel as a local developer dependency: npm install --save-dev parcel@2.12.0
+6. Install parcel as a local developer dependency: `npm install --save-dev parcel@2.12.0`

 ### Instruct parcel to build the project

-parcel src/index.html: For parcel to begin crawling through project, starting and index.html.
+parcel `src/index.html`: For parcel to begin crawling through project, starting and index.html.

 ## Hosted On: